Quiznos: Lawsuits and controversies

 In 2002, the Seattle Times reported that the company initially ignored the plight of a Quiznos employee who took over operations of one Quiznos store after the true owner abandoned it.
 Months later, the store was closed.
 In June 2004, the Quiznos at Downtown Crossing, Boston, was at the center of a hepatitis scare.

 In 2006, Quiznos sent letters to 300 franchises saying mystery shoppers would be coming to test their services.
 The company sued franchise owners Richard Piotrowski and Ellen Blickman for not putting enough meat in a prime rib sandwich.
 Piotrowski and Blickman countersued and won the lawsuit in 2009.
 Judge Morris Hoffman called the meat-weighing exercise and subsequent termination letters a "charade" aimed at bolstering a national ad campaign against rival Subway.

-On November 27, 2006, Bhupinder Baber, franchise owner of two Long Beach, California, Quiznos locations, died by suicide after a legal battle with the company.
-In his suicide note, Baber said that the way he was treated by Quizno's drove him to suicide.
+On November 27, 2006, Bhupinder Baber, franchise owner of two Quiznos locations in Long Beach, California died by suicide after a legal battle with the company.
+In his suicide note, Baber said that the way he was treated by Quiznos drove him to suicide.
 The Toasted Subs Franchisee Association (TSFA), a group of franchisees, posted Baber's suicide note on its website, and intended to raise money for Baber's family.
 Quiznos attempted to terminate the TSFA's franchises.
 The TSFA in turn filed an injunction on December 15, 2006, in the District Court of Colorado.
 A 2014 article in the Long Beach Post suggested that the factors that contributed to Baber's suicide also led to the parent company's bankruptcy in 2014.

-As of July 1, 2010, Quiznos was close to reaching a settlement over the multiyear class-action lawsuit that covers nearly 10,000 of its current and former franchisees.
-The case comprises four separate class-action lawsuits dating back to 2006 which consolidated in 2009 — involved allegations by attorneys for franchisees that Quiznos Franchise Co.
+As of July 1, 2010, Quiznos was close to a settlement over the multiyear class-action lawsuit covering nearly 10,000 of its current and former franchisees.
+The case comprises four separate class-action lawsuits dating back to 2006 which consolidated in 2009—involved allegations by attorneys for franchisees that Quiznos Franchise Co.
 LLC and other entities with ownership or control of the Quiznos chain had violated U.S. racketeering and corruption statutes.
-Also at issue was the chain's supply chain and food costs, marketing and advertising funds, and disputes among franchisees that agreed to, but did not open, locations and whether royalties are owed.
-Quiznos denied all claims made in the lawsuits and the settlement agreement involves no finding or admission of liability, nonetheless the cost to Quiznos has been estimated from $100 to $200 million while also forcing it to implement a new business plan "which puts more support into its franchisees".
+Also at issue were the supply chain and food costs, marketing and advertising funds, and disputes among franchisees that agreed to, but did not open, locations and whether royalties are owed.
+Quiznos denied all claims made in the lawsuits, and the settlement agreement involves no finding or admission of liability.
+Nonetheless, the cost to Quiznos has been estimated from $100 to $200 million while also forcing it to implement a new business plan "which puts more support into its franchisees".